cforsyth68/premise-take-home-api/README.md

 # REST API for Premise take-home project

-This Node project wraps the Breaking Bad API, it was built as an example of Charles Forsyth's coding ability for Premier.
+This Node project wraps the Breaking Bad API, it was built as an example of Charles Forsyth's coding ability for Premise.

+A web project was also created which consumes this API.

 ---